SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     sprite : file
 ```

 Points to a openage sprite definition file in the `.sprite` format.
-The specified aniimation can be used by `AnimatedAbility` objects.
+The specified animation can be used by `AnimatedAbility` objects.

 ## aux.graphics.Terrain